 For this post I visited two National Park Service Sites: Booker T. Washington and Maggie L. Walker; a community museum, the Alexandria Black History Museum and a new museum, the American Revolution Museum at Yorktown.
 I hope you will enjoy reading it and I hope you will visit.
 Come Home to Virginia….!

-The National Park Service celebrated its 100th anniversary on August 25, 2016.
-Across the nation the National Park Service oversees 417 official units including parks, monuments, preserves, historic sites, trails, and more.
+The National Park Service celebrated its 100th anniversary in 2016.
+Across the nation the National Park Service oversees over 400 official units including parks, monuments, preserves, historic sites, trails, and more.
 A national monument and national historic site in Virginia tell the stories of two black presidents: Booker Taliferro Washington (1856-1915), founding president of Tuskegee Institute, and Maggie Lena Walker (1864-1934), first black female president of a chartered bank in the United States.
 Both are Virginians; both encouraged education and economic empowerment and they both embody the drive to succeed and to lift up individuals and communities.

 The Booker T. Washington National Monument commemorates the life of a leader, college president, orator and statesman who was born enslaved.
 Some people may be familiar with his book, Up from Slavery.
 When you visit the 200+ acre farm and park, you’ll appreciate rural life from a different perspective.
 An 1850 tobacco farm has been reconstructed with demonstrations of farm life occurring regularly.
 Washington’s early life was centered on work and more work.
 He walked to Hampton Institute with the hopes of being admitted, his perseverance and strong work habits were noted, and he entered and completed the course of study to become an educator.
 When he was asked to direct a new institution, Tuskegee Institute, he became a leader in the larger American narrative.